-The Burnt Meadow Trail took us through shaded woods and over exposed rock faces up a short, steep climb to the North Peak (1,575 ft).
+The Burnt Meadow Trail passes through shaded woods and over exposed rock faces up a short, steep climb to the North Peak (1,575 ft).
 On the way, we saw hawks wheeling below us, and visibility was outstanding on a sunny, cool June day.
+In winter, the climb had the effect of being a pleasantly continuous ridge hike without the leaves to obscure views.